 Disaster Recovery involves real-time file backups, where a file is updated on a clients network, then instantly duplicated into a secure environment.
-It means that you can regain speedy access and functionality to your core IT data and infrastructure after a disaster, man-made or other, strikes.
+It means that you can regain speedy access and functionality to your core business IT data and infrastructure after a disaster, man-made or other, strikes.

 At Nostra, we focus on three key areas of Disaster Recovery.